 Adam Hecktman, Director of Technology and Civic Innovation, Microsoft

-Theresa Reno-Weber, Chief of Performance Improvement, Louisville Metro Government
+Theresa Reno-Weber, Chief of Performance & Technology, Louisville Metro Government

 Sometimes, despite all efforts, systems are breached.
 There are important things to know in advance rather than after the fact.
 Some of the guidelines are universal and some are unique to the Commonwealth.
 This interactive session covers the dos and don’ts if a worst-case scenario happens to you.

-David J. Carter, Deputy Chief Information Officer, Office of Technology, Commonwealth of Kentucky
+David J. Carter, Deputy Information Security Officer, Office of Technology, Commonwealth of Kentucky

 Brian Lykins, Executive Director of Technology and Special Accounts and Auditor of Public Accounts, Commonwealth of Kentucky

 Today, it’s tough to find an organization that doesn’t depend on the cloud for something critical.
 The question is no longer whether to venture into the cloud, yes or no. Now it’s a matter of “How, what, when and where?”
 Valuable lessons have been learned by both government and private industry in recent years.
 This session focuses on practices that work and pitfalls to avoid.

 Matt Lawson, Principal Architect, State and Local Government and Education (SLED), NetApp

 Network with your colleagues and discuss technology solutions with the event exhibitors.